goschtl/zope/zope.fssync/trunk/src/zope/fssync/README.txt

 even if you forget to provide special serializers for all your classes you can be sure that your data are complete.

-Since the component architecture doesn't support class-based adapters we register the adapter classes as named ISynchronizerFactory utilities and use the dotted name of the class as lookup key.
+Since the component architecture doesn't support adapters that work one class only (not their subclasses), we register the adapter classes as named ISynchronizerFactory utilities and use the dotted name of the class as lookup key.
 The default synchronizer is registered as a unnamed ISynchronizerFactory utility.
 This synchronizer ensures that all data are pickled to the target repository.

     >>> component.provideUtility(synchronizer.DefaultSynchronizer,
     ...                             provides=interfaces.ISynchronizerFactory)